KannonZenetism/zenetism-field-physics/zenetism/mpx/biospiral-and-recursive-orientation.md

 Entropy is lawful because it exists — because it has the potential to exist within the total structure of emanation.
 Its lawfulness is ontological, not a measure of centropic value.

 Entropy is also multi-functional.
-A single entropic function may operate as blind drive, as hollow recursion, as entropic echo or mirror, or as the source of dissonance, corruption, and suffering.
+A single entropic function may operate as blind drive, as hollow recursion, as entropic echo or mirror, or as the origin of dissonance, corruption, and suffering.
 These are not separate entropies but coexisting modalities within one entropic function.
 This is why the entry distinguishes Entropic Recursion, the Hollow Nest, Fragmentation / Disintegration, and the entropic echo and mirror register — they are facets of one multi-functional arc, not rival definitions.

 The Khaonic Tree is not a failed Aionic Tree.